WINTON GROUP Ltd Sells 5,644 Shares of American Equity Investment Life Holding (NYSE:AEL)

 WINTON GROUP Ltd lessened its stake in shares of American Equity Investment Life Holding (NYSE:AEL – Free Report) by 39.2% during the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
 The firm owned 8,772 shares of the financial services provider’s stock after selling 5,644 shares during the period.
 WINTON GROUP Ltd’s holdings in American Equity Investment Life were worth $471,000 at the end of the most recent reporting period.

-A number of other hedge funds have also recently added to or reduced their stakes in AEL.
-Mitsubishi UFJ Trust & Banking Corp bought a new position in American Equity Investment Life during the 2nd quarter worth $27,000.
+Other hedge funds have also recently added to or reduced their stakes in the company.
+Mitsubishi UFJ Trust & Banking Corp bought a new position in shares of American Equity Investment Life in the 2nd quarter valued at $27,000.
 Coppell Advisory Solutions Corp. bought a new position in shares of American Equity Investment Life in the 4th quarter valued at $29,000.
 NBC Securities Inc. bought a new position in shares of American Equity Investment Life in the 3rd quarter valued at $30,000.
 Coppell Advisory Solutions LLC bought a new position in shares of American Equity Investment Life in the 2nd quarter valued at $33,000.
 Finally, EverSource Wealth Advisors LLC increased its stake in shares of American Equity Investment Life by 69.6% in the 2nd quarter.
 EverSource Wealth Advisors LLC now owns 860 shares of the financial services provider’s stock valued at $45,000 after purchasing an additional 353 shares during the last quarter.
 Institutional investors own 94.98% of the company’s stock.

 American Equity Investment Life Trading Down 0.2 %